bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 ## Transaction Sizes

-A block chain that processes 100,000 transactions every second generates a lot of data.
+A blockchain that processes 100,000 transactions every second generates a lot of data.
 The average size of a transaction on competing networks, such as Ripple and Bitcoin, is about 250 bytes.
 A similar transaction on BitShares averages just 100 bytes.
 In other words, competing systems require 2.5 times the bandwidth to propagate the same number of transactions.
 Assuming a gigabit connection to the internet, it would take about 0.1 seconds just to